austineamonn/SummerResearch2024/README.md

 ```

 ### [tradeoffs](calculating_tradeoffs/tradeoffs.py):
 Takes a dataset and runs calculates how well the X columns can predict the private (ethnoracial group, gender, international student status) and utility columns (career aspirations, future topics).
 The file will run the model to predict each of the columns as well as the private columns combined, the utility columns combined, and all the columns combined.
 Three different machine learning models are run: Linear Regression, Decision Tree, and Random Forest.
+SHAP feature importance is calculated for each prediction.

+--- Be warned that the current model imputes NaN values which means students who have not gone to college suddenly have GPAs and other similar issues. ---

 ```python
 from pandas import pd